ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

   █  █
 ~~~

+Once I had implemented the generation of both avatar colors and patterns from a seed value, I was able to just combine the two into an Avatar datatype.
+Then I could just create a function which would generate a whole Avatar instance from a given seed value.

+## Image Generation
+After I finished implementing the generation of avatars, I needed to work on coverting avatars into images.

 ## Footnotes
 [^color-stats]: To see how often specific colors were chosen I mapped the color choosing function over a list of String versions of all of the numbers 1 to a high number such as 10000, and took the length of the list after filtering it down to just the deisred color.
 This is one case where ghci really came in handy.